nerdmr/ColorPikr/readme.md

 ## Synopsis

-ColorPikr is a tool intended for Instagram story users to put text over a solid color background.
+[ColorPikr](http://colorpikr.com) is a mobile web tool intended for Instagram story users to put text over a solid color background.
 It lets a user shuffle a color palette until they see a color they like.
 They can select the color and select the download icon to download the icon to their device.
 Then, they can use that swatch as a photo to upload to Instagram stories and put text over it.

 ## Code Example